CrIME IN ILLINOIS ONLINE HELP

 where prostitution is performed; or to otherwise assist or promote prostitution

-Prostitution - To purchase or trade anything of
+§ Purchasing Prostitution - To purchase or trade anything of value for commercial

-Law Violations - The violation of laws or ordinances
+§ Weapons Law Violations - The violation of laws or ordinances prohibiting the

 § Human

-provision, and subjecting such persons by force, fraud, or coercion into
+transportation, or provision, and subjecting such persons by force, fraud, or

-voluntary servitude, peonage, debt bondage, or slavery (not to include
+coercion into voluntary servitude, peonage, debt bondage, or slavery (not to

 §